 mouse average bivalentmetric = strain+ε

-The literature provides basic predictions for the direction of the relationship the genome wide recombination rate and two aspects of the recombination landscape; SC length (positive) and crossover interference (negative).
-Following this logic we predict i) no strain effects for SC length or crossover interference within domesticus, ii) musculusPWD will have greater SC length and weaker interference than musculusSKIVE, which will have longer SC and weaker interference compared to the other musculus strains and iii) molossinusMSM will have longer SC and weaker interference compared to molossinusMOLF.
+Previous empirical work suggests basic predictions for the relationship between the genome wide recombination rate and two aspects of the recombination landscape.
+SC length is expected to be positively associated with genome-wide recombination rate because X. Crossover interference is expected to be negatively associated with genome-wide recombination rate because X. Following this logic we predict (1) musculusPWD will have greater SC length and weaker interference than musculusSKIVE, which in turn will have longer SC and weaker interference compared to the other musculus strains, (2) molossinusMSM will have longer SC and weaker interference compared to molossinusMOLF, and 3) domesticus strains will have similar SC length and crossover interference.

 Q2 SC Length

-Given the differences in the DSB numbers between a subset of the high and low recombining strains we predict that there will also be differences in SC lengths proportional to the increase in the mean genome wide recombination rate.
-We compared mouse means of three SC based metrics; total SC, mean short bivalent length and mean long bivalent length.
-The long bivalent data set was isolated in the same manner as the short bivalent data set.
+We compared mouse means of three SC-based metrics: total SC length, mean short bivalent length, and mean long bivalent length.
+The long bivalent data set was isolated by choosing bivalents in the X quartile of the SC length distribution within cells.
+The short bivalent dataset was isolated as described above.

-Confirming the basic predictions, there is a positive correlation between mean MLH1 foci per cell and total SC, however the variation in mean total SC does not completely predict the high and low recombining strains (Figure X).
-While for the total data set of mean total SC, the high recombining strains have significantly more SC area (t.test; p = 0.01), only the molossinus strains are significantly different between the high and low recombining strains (t.test mol p = 0.03).
-The musculus are not significantly different across the groups (ttest; musc p= 0.87).
-Additionally, the means for the reduced bivalent datasets, short and long bivalents, are not significantly different between the high and low recombining strains (t.test; short p = 0.88 and long p = 0.18).
+Confirming the basic predictions, there is a positive correlation between mean MLH1 foci per cell and total SC ([report spearman’s rho and p-value]).
+Nevertheless, mean total SC only partially differentiates high-recombination and low-recombination strains (Figure X).
+While high-recombination strains have significantly more SC area in the total dataset (t-test; p = 0.01), separate tests by strain show that only within molossinus are high- and low-recombination strains significantly different (t-test; molossinus: p = 0.03; musculus: p = 0.87).
+Additionally, the means for the reduced (short and long) bivalent datasets are not significantly different between high-recombination and low-recombination strains (t-test; short: p = 0.88; long: p = 0.18).

-For the linear model testing subspeices and strain (M1) and total SC as the dependant variable, the two subspecies effects are significant (glm; p = Musculus 1.2410^{-6} and Molossinus p = 10^{-6}).
-Whereas the model with reduced bivalent means as the dependant variables, a number of subspeicies and strains effects reach significance, (glm; p < 0.05) they are not consistant across the sets of models tested, indecateing to some extent the chromation compaction evolution is decoupled from evolution in mean MLH1 foci per cell.
+In a general linear model with total SC as the dependent variable, two subspecies effects are significant (p = musculus 1.2410^{-6}, molossinus p = 10^{-6}).
+In general linear models with reduced bivalent means as dependent variables, several subspecies and strain effects reach significance (p < 0.05) but they are not consistent across models, indicating to some extent the chromatin compaction evolution is decoupled from evolution in mean MLH1 foci per cell.

 Q2.1CO rec landscape evolution is decoupled from gwRR evolution

-The normalized 1CO position is not significantly different between the high and low recombining groups for the total pooled data (t.test; p = 0.24) and also when examined within subspecies (t.test; p = 0.41 and p = 0.07 for musculus and molossinus respectively).
-While there were significant strain effects for domesticus^WSB and molossinusMOLF (figure X), this evolution of the 1CO positioning is decoupled from the total genome wide recombination rate.
-Hence we don’t follow up with the model framework.
+The normalized 1CO position is not significantly different between high-recombination and low-recombination strains for the total pooled data (t-test; p = 0.24) and also when examined within subspecies (t-test; p = 0.41 and p = 0.07 for musculus and molossinus, respectively).
+While there are significant strain effects for domesticusWSB and molossinusMOLF in a general linear model with normalized position as the dependent variable (Figure X), this evolution of the 1CO positioning is decoupled from the total genome-wide recombination rate.

 Q2 Evolution of interference is associated with genome wide recombination rate evolution